suhasmaddali/suhasmaddali/README.md

 📃 [__How to Avoid Mistakes in Data Science__](https://medium.com/towards-data-science/how-to-avoid-mistakes-in-data-science-20d6f9c4274b) - Data Science and Machine Learning are used in a large number of industries.
 Practitioners of machine learning and data science sometimes can make mistakes along the way when they are building interesting artificial intelligence applications.
 In this article, I explain a list of mistakes that can occur and some practical tips to avoid them.

+📃 [__Various Types of Deployment In Machine Learning__](https://medium.com/p/b503017e6bae#2bd2-4a3d40ce9f17) - This article mainly focuses on building highly scalable machine learning models using various deployment strategies.
+We also take a look at some of the key considerations that are important for deployment in various conditions.
+For example, deploying an ML model in the cloud could be quite different as compared to deploying the models with mobiles or edge devices.
+Therefore, tools and techniques of deployment should be changed depending on where they should be deployed.

 ## 🎼👨‍🎓 Key Learnings

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Key%20Learnings%20Image.jpg" width = "750"/>